cristian-sudo/readme-check/tips/2025-02-13/php.md

 ## PHP Tip
 - Use `isset()` to check if a variable is set.

-**Quote of the Day:** "I’ve never been a lover of existing code.
-Code by itself almost rots and it’s gotta be rewritten.
-Even when nothing has changed, for some reason it rots." — *David Parnas*
+**Quote of the Day:** "Any intelligent fool can make things bigger, more complex, and more violent.
+It takes a touch of genius – and a lot of courage – to move in the opposite direction." — *Alan Perlis*